Overview/Summary before I read the book

 CRITICISM

-The Wisdom of Crowds concept by definition requires a known truth or absolute in order to work; the lottery has no such previously existent absolute outcome.
+The Wisdom of Crowds concept by definition requires a known truth or

 I can easily overcome this... it is a majority interpretation I am meaning for, not the average of what everyone is saying, the same concept still applies I feel.
 Tweaked slightly